skylib11/Portfolio_Creator/README.md

 **Monitor Output:**
         ◦ Log and portfolio details are saved in the respective folders (logs/, Portfolio_List/, etc.).
-.gitignore Configuration

 The following folders and files are excluded from version control:
 /data/
 /logs/
 /Portfolio_List/
-Ensure the .gitignore file is present in the root directory to avoid tracking these files.

 **Contributing**
 Contributions are welcome!
 Please follow these steps: